monosage/neo/docs/COMMANDS.md

 ## Commands

-The following are the custom commands in Jarvis and some of the most useful default ones.
+The following are the custom commands in Neo and some of the most useful default ones.
 Each configuration file is carefully documented to make it easy to understand.
 Many default commands for each tool may not be listed.

 ### Neovim Commands